 A 2018 CEP report queried foundations that claimed to have changed their grantmaking to increase support to communities of color, but 28% of those that had this intention could not say if their grantmaking had changed because they did not have data to guide them.

-Increased interest in equity, inclusion and impact has spurred a trend to gather demographic data using a variety of methods.
+An increased interest in equity, inclusion and impact has spurred a trend among foundations to gather demographic data using a variety of methods.
 This is a step in the right direction, but has led to a proliferation of data collection mechanisms that muddle as much as inform.
 Fragmented and repeated surveys burden SSOs, yields partial data that is limited in its generalizability, and can lead to strategies that miss the mark.
-Fortunately, the current moment is also elevating an ethos to reduce the burdens SSOs face when engaging foundations, so there is a real opportunity to not only streamline and strengthen data collection processes, but to build systems that benefit the entire social sector.
+Fortunately, the current moment is also elevating an ethos to reduce the burdens SSOs face when engaging foundations and other stakeholders, so there is a real opportunity to not only streamline and strengthen data collection processes, but to build systems that benefit the entire social sector with sound and transparent data.

-· The Tyranny of the Taxonomy: Why Surveys Can’t Do Your Politics
+· The Tyranny of the Taxonomy: Why Survey Instruments Can’t Do Your Politics

 · Building the Capacity to Engage Demographic Data Begins at Home